 On 23 August 2012, GDF Suez opened their first remotely operated Tubing Disappearing Plug (TDP-2) from the Gjøa production platform, 3 km from the well location.
-This was the first time one of TCO's patented Tubing Disappearing Plugs was opened from a production unit located a significant distance from the well.
+This was the first time one of TCO's Tubing Disappearing Plugs with patented technology was opened from a production unit located a significant distance from the well.

 Product: TDP-2 Completion Barrier Plug

 Location: Gjøa, Norway

 During the development of the Gjøa wells, barrier isolation plugs were required to seal off the reservoir prior to start-up.
 Conventionally, a drilling or intervention unit is required on site when these plugs are to be retrieved.
 GDF Suez therefore required a solution that would enable the barrier plugs to be remotely removed from the production platform, kilometres away from the well location, in order to eliminate the need for a costly mobile unit.